Turbulent radiative diffusion and turbulent Newtonian cooling: Introduction

 Prandtl suggested that turbulence has a smoothing effect---just like molecular diffusion.
 The molecular diffusion coefficient is generally proportional to the product of the typical velocity of the molecules, which is essentially the sound speed, and the typical mean-free path between collisions.
 Prandtl generalized this to turbulence by using the product of the typical velocity of the turbulent eddies and their correlation length, which he referred to as the mixing length.
 Important applications of turbulent mixing in astrophysics include turbulent convection in the Sun and stars, as well as mixing of chemicals in the Galaxy.
-The latter is a typical case of a passive scalar, while in the former case, the quantity that is being mixed is the specific entropy, which is an active scaler, because it affects the density in the momentum equation and can lead to buoyancy.
+The latter is a typical case of a passive scalar, while in the former case, the quantity that is being mixed is the specific entropy, which is an active scalar, because it affects the density in the momentum equation and can lead to buoyancy.
 Furthermore, the resulting turbulent diffusion is an enhancement not of molecular diffusion, but of photon diffusion, which is also referred to as radiative diffusion.

 Radiative diffusion comes in two different forms: optically thick and optically thin.
-Optically thick is the usual case, where the mean free path of photons is short compared to the typical scales of the flow.
+Optically thick is the usual case, where the mean-free path of photons is short compared to the typical scales of the flow.
 Optically thin, by contrast, means that the photons can propagate over large distances before they are absorbed and re-emitted again.
 Radiative diffusion ceases to exist in this case and we have to deal instead with an essentially nonlocal process.
 The effect of radiation now decreases with increasing mean-free path of the photons, contrary to the diffusive case where it increases.
-The relevant process in this case is Newtonian cooling or heating, where the cooling time scale is the {\em ratio} of mean-free path to some relevant photon speed, rather than turbulent diffusion, whose coefficient is proportional to the {\em product} of mean-free path and the relevant photon speed.
+The relevant process, in this case, is Newtonian cooling \cite{Schatzman}, where the cooling rate is directly proportional to the radiation energy density rather than the divergence of its gradient.
+The cooling timescale is the {\em ratio} of mean-free path to some relevant photon speed, rather than turbulent diffusion, whose coefficient is proportional to the {\em product} of mean-free path and the relevant photon speed.